Photo by Larry Burrows

 - (1939) Appointed professor of philosophy at the University of California at Los Angeles.

 - (1949) Awarded the Order of Merit; elected a Lifetime Fellow at Trinity College.

 - (1950) Awarded Nobel Prize for Literature.

-- (1952) Divorce from Patrica (Peter) and marriage to Edith Finch.
+- (1952) Divorce from Patricia (Peter) and marriage to Edith Finch.

 - (1955) Releases Russell-Einstein Manifesto.

 - (1957) Elected President of the first Pugwash Conference.

 - (1958) Becomes founding President of the Campaign for Nuclear Disarmament.

 - (1961) Imprisoned for one week in connection with anti-nuclear protests.